CivicDataLab/civicdatalab.github.io/content/team/akhil/index.md

 linkedin: https://www.linkedin.com/in/akhil-sagiraju
 image: akhil.jpeg
 sectors: Law & Justice
-projects: Justice Hub, Zombie Tracker
+projects: Justice Hub, Zombie Tracker, OpenCity
 ---

 Akhil is a self taught Front-end developer who loves open source software.
 He is also a proponent of minimalism and a frequent headbanger.